Live Your Life (Yuna song)

 "Live Your Life" is a song by Malaysian singer Yuna.
-Produced by renowned producer, Pharrell Williams, "Live Your Life" is Yuna’s first single from her self-titled album Yuna.
-A version of the song remixed by MeLo-X appeared in the video game Grand Theft Auto V on the in-game radio station WorldWide FM.
+Produced by renowned artist Pharrell Williams, it was Yuna's first single from her self-titled album, released in January 2012.
+A version of the song, remixed by MeLo-X, appeared in the video game Grand Theft Auto V on the in-game radio station WorldWide FM.

 Background and release

 Yuna was discovered in the United States by the Indie-Pop record label and management company.
-They flew out to Malaysia to convince her to sign with them and then proceeded to get her a deal with FADER Label, a record label based in New York, in February 2011.
+They flew to Malaysia to convince her to sign with them and then proceeded to get her a deal with FADER Label, a record label based in New York, in February 2011.
 She released her debut US EP, Decorate, in the United States in March the same year.

 One of the first few people who expressed interest in her music was Farhan Fadzlishah aka Pa'an (Telephony Delivery), who later became her supporting guitarist.
 Along the way, Efry Arwis (Lightcraft) helped her with the bass while Adib Azfar handled the drums.
 Adil Ali (Seven Collar T-shirt) replaced Adib Azfar after the latter quit to concentrate on his drumming role in Oh Chentaku.
 Yuna performs with her band when she is not active in acoustic gigs.

 On 24 April 2012, Yuna's U.S. debut self-titled album was released.
-Debuting at No.23 on the Pop chart and No.86 on the Top 100 Albums on iTunes, Yuna was also No.23 on Billboard’s Heatseekers Chart.
+Debuting at No.23 on the Pop chart and No.86 on the Top 100 Albums on iTunes, Yuna was also No.23 on Billboard's Heatseekers Chart.
 Accolades from fans and critics alike, such as Billboard, NPR, Elle, NY Times, Vibe Claire and National Geographic, who raves that her sound is “as fresh, honest and deeply personal as anything by Bon Iver or tUnEyArDs," have been rolling in.

 On 24 January 2012, her single "Live Your Life" debuted on iTunes.
 The track was produced by Grammy Award-winning producer Pharrell Williams.